Davidyz/coredumpy.nvim/README.md

 ```

 `host` and `port` are hardcoded in coredumpy, so it's usually not necessary to
-touch them. `python` would be the path to your interpreter.
+touch them. `python` would be the path to your interpreter, or a function that
+returns the path.
 If you're using
 [venv-selector.nvim](https://github.com/linux-cultist/venv-selector.nvim), you
 can use the following so that this plugin automatically pick up the virtual
 environment from venv-selector: